edwood-grant/sdl3-vapi/README.md

 * It's not meant to be used by the final user (some defines and callbacks in the SDL3 docs explicitly mention this)

-Thsi means that, for these reason, not all API calls are implemented.
+This means that, for these reason, not all API calls are implemented.
 However, if you find that some signatures are worth including, do not hesitate to submit an issue or a PR to add to the SDL3 bindings if you think is necessary.